 Buying Luxury Homes or Beachfront Properties in SW Florida

-Buying luxury homes, waterfront home or beachfront property in SW Florida is one of the most exciting experiences that life has to offer.
+Buying luxury homes or beachfront properties in SW Florida is one of the most exciting experiences that life has to offer.
 That said, finding the perfect luxury home to fit your needs can take a great deal of time and effort.
 There are numerous things to consider from floor plans to neighborhood to amenities to price from private pool to community pool, waterfront or golf course and whether you’re in the market for a condominium, coach home, townhouse or a single-family residence the same amount of careful thought should be put into the purchase.
 My passion is helping you find the home of your dreams.

-Florida is very friendly to international buyers, and the process for Buying Luxury Homes in SW Florida is quite similar to that of Floridians and US buyers.
+Florida is very friendly to international buyers, and the process for Buying Luxury Homes or Beachfront Properties in SW Florida is quite similar to that of Floridians and US buyers.
 That said, there are some basic practices here that any foreign buyer should understand ahead of time, and certain variations in the market that any international investor ought to know about.
 Tax policies and foreign national financing will all be slightly different for foreign buyers and sellers.

 Simplify your search